danielharrell/LectFall2015/Question.md

 why there is a podium in front of me rather than nothing at all.
 So what might lead me from the first kind of question to the second?
-What might lead me, that is, to suppose it possible, intelligible, that something in the world like the podium might be nothing, rather than merely something else?
+What might lead me, that is, to suppose it possible, or even just intelligible, that something in the world like the podium might be nothing, rather than merely something else?
 Can I even use the word "nothing", and *not* mean something?
 When I use it, what am I supposed to think of?
 Or am I not supposed to think of anything?
 But then am I thinking at all?

-Suppose, however, I now ask myself why the someone behind this podium tonight is me, rather than someone else.
+Suppose, however, that I ask myself why the person behind this podium tonight is me, rather than someone else.
 In one sense, the answer is easy to give.
 It was *my* lecture scheduled for tonight, after all, rather than someone